Stalinist architecture: All-Union Agricultural Exhibition (1939)

 In 1936, the annual Agricultural Exhibition was relocated to an empty field north of Moscow.
 By August 1, 1939, more than 250 pavilions were built on 136 ha.
 A 1937 statue by Vera Mukhina, Worker and Kolkhoz Woman, atop the USSR pavilion of the Exposition Internationale des Arts et Techniques dans la Vie Moderne (1937) (Paris Expo of 1937), was rebuilt at the entrance gates.
 Pavilions were created in the national styles of Soviet republics and regions; a walk through the exhibition recreated a tour of the huge country.
 The central pavilion by Vladimir Schuko was based slightly on the abortive 1932 Palace of Soviets draft by Zholtovsky.
-Unlike the "national" buildings, it hasn't survived (central gates and major pavilions were rebuilt during the early 1950s).
+Unlike the "national" buildings, it has not survived (central gates and major pavilions were rebuilt during the early 1950s).

 The surviving 1939 pavilions are the last and only example of Stalin's monumental propaganda in their original setting.
 Such propaganda pieces were not built to last (like Shchusev's War Trophy Hangar in Gorky Park); some were demolished during the de-Stalinization of 1956.